GideonFlynn/FSND-Linux-Server-Configuration/README.md

   - **NS** records to DigitalOcean
 # Setting up a DigitalOcean Server

-Go to digitalocean.com and create a droplet with Ubuntu 14.04, wait for it to deploy.
+Go to digitalocean.com and create a droplet with Ubuntu 14.04 and wait for it to deploy.
 ### Configuring authorization
 - Open a bash terminal locally
   - On Windows: install git and use git-bash